kolypto/learning-and-playground/rust/README.md

 fn main() {
-    //=== Threads
+    // === Threads
     // Rust stdlib uses a 1:1 model of thread implementation: one OS thread per one language thread.
     // Why?
-Because the M:N model requires a runtime, and Rust, being a systems programming language, shouldn't have one.
+Because the M:N model requires a runtime, and Rust, being a systems programming language,
+    // shouldn't have one.
+    // Actually, Rust used to have "green threads" — but they were removed in Rust 1.0.
-    // There are crates that implement other models of threading.
+    // There are crates that implement other models of threading:
+    // - Tokio: async tasks multiplexed on thread pool
+    // The Go-style M:N threading model never took off in Rust.
+    // The decision was intentional—predictable performance, no hidden runtime, easier FFI.

     // `thread::spawn()` starts a closure in a thread. let handle = thread::spawn(|| {